-Self-Storage is a personal, informal contemplation of the self...specifically myself.
-What is the self?
-What is it made of?
-Where is it?
-These and other philosophical threads tangle themselves into knots in my mind from time to time, but I haven't lost much sleep.
-I remain willfully, blissfully ignorant of the real magnitude of those fundamental questions of human consciousness.
-However, I often return to the idea of self-storage—not a physical space for excess material goods, but a place to store the metaphysical self.
-A place to gather and inspect the bits and pieces accumulated and internalized over the years.
-Not necessarily large, lofty, world-view type stuff, but bits of mental string and fuzz you didn't even notice had been hitching a ride.
-Each patterned page is paired with a word or phrase I found in my mental scrap heap.
-I'm not sure what they mean to me, if they mean anything at all.
-The result is both an inventory and an exorcism.
+For two years I’ve self-produced a zine using a very basic black and white desktop printer.
+The series is called Self-Storage, a personal, informal contemplation of the self...specifically, my self.
+Before I created this series, I often thought about self-storage—not a physical space for excess material goods, but a place where pieces of our metaphysical selves pile up.
+A space to gather and inspect the stray thoughts accumulated and internalized over the years, like bits of string or fuzz hitching a ride on your sweater, mostly unnoticed.
+Each of the 32 pages features a unique pattern paired with a word or phrase I found in my mental scrap heap.
+I'm not sure what they mean to me, if they mean anything at all, and the result is both an inventory and an exorcism.